-SF: One of the things we say is that grief is a lifelong process, especially when you've lost a person who's very close or experienced a major trauma.
-Throughout your life, when memories of that person or situation pop up from time to time, it's going to be a reminder and it's going to re-trigger a little bit of that loss.
-Depending on how you've dealt with it and the process you've gone through, it's not always going to look the same throughout your life.
-And that's one thing people are really worried about in that initial phase of grief where it feels really heavy and really hard: they're worried that it's going feel like that for the rest of their life.
-The good news is, even though grief is a lifelong process and something that we always carry with us, it won't be so acute forever, if we deal with it in a healthy way.
+back out of nowhere.
+As people move through the stages of grief, they usually move beyond the anger and sadness, into a place of SF: One of the things we say is that grief is a lifelong advocacy.
+They turn it around and realize, "I have some process, especially when you've lost a person who's very control here in what I can do."
+They discover resources close or experienced a major trauma.
+Throughout your life, and supports that help them through that process, give when memories of that person or situation pop up from them a clearer idea of what to expect, and what they can time to time, it's going to be a reminder and it's going do to help their child have the best life possible.
+But that to re-trigger a little bit of that loss.
+Depending on how takes time, and there will still be moments when they may you've dealt with it and the process you've gone through, slip back into sadness or even anger. it's not always going to look the same throughout your life.
+And that's one thing people are really worried about LD: It sounds like a sort of anticipatory grief, as though in that initial phase of grief where it feels really heavy and there is a mental highlight reel of what we're going to do really hard: they're worried that it's going feel like that for as a family.
+We can picture it and it's going to be awesome;